 The Internal Revenue Code imposes a gift tax on property or cash you give to any one person, but only if the value of the gift exceeds a certain threshold called the annual gift tax exclusion.
 For 2020, that annual gift tax exclusion amount is $15,000.
+The historical gift tax exclusion amount tends to increase by $1,000 increments every three to five years.

 That’s right, you’re not allowed to give more than the annual gift tax exclusion without incurring a tax.
 This is despite having already paid taxes on the $15,000!